tillahoffmann/trecs/README.md

 ## 🚀 Next Steps

+* The auto-regressive nature of the model without conditioning on side information means it tends to wander into popular areas of the track space.
+That's what it has learned in the pre-training stage to reproduce the empirical distribution in the million playlist dataset.
+* The model can be readily extended to include album, artist, and stylistic coherence as well as conditioning on a representation of user taste or expressed user preference for a particular session—future work.
+This could address, although not eliminate, the diffusion in track space as in the lo-fi highlight above.
+* The most recently trained model has a `<start>` token indicating the beginning of a playlist which only contributes to the context of the transformer.
+Using only the `<start>` token as input, allows fully unconditioned generation—something to be tested.
 * The sampled softmax cross-entropy is biased due to the non-linearity in the denominator.
 We should be able to apply a low-order bias correction to get a better estimate, although it remains to be established if the bias affects the gradients.
 The bias leads to an *optimistic* estimate of the perplexity (see appendix for details).
 First-order bias correction is definitely feasible for the loss.
-* The model can be readily extended to include album, artist, and stylistic coherence as well as conditioning on a representation of user taste or expressed user preference for a particular session—future work.
+* The inference code lives in ad-hoc notebooks and should really be formalized.

 ## 📒 Appendix